joecupano/FieldDayPiServer/README.md

 - Log into the pi and run <mark>sudo raspi-config</mark>

-- Within raspi-config make changes for your locale and the following:
+- Within raspi-config make the following changes:
+-- Change password for the 'pi' user
+-- Change hostname
+-- Boot to text console requiring user to login
+-- Enable remote command line access using ssh
--- Under Performance Options set GPU Memory for 16
+-- Set GPU Memory for 16
--- Under Advanced Options set Network Interface Names to No
+-- Configure langage and regional settings (timezone should be local) -- Set Predictable Network Interface Names to No
--  Select Finish then Yes to reboot
+-- Select Finish then Yes to reboot

-- Once rebooted, log in as pi then copy the <mark>server_install.sh</mark> shell script from the repo into the pi home directory and run.
+- Once rebooted, log in as pi then copy the <mark>server_install.sh</mark> shell script from the repo into the pi home directory, make executable, then run.
 - Create any web pages/files in the /var/www/html directory.
 See sample-web-site directory in repo for some inspiration.